 - 150 ml Cider Vinegar

-- Add the chili, salt, turmeric ginger and garlic to the chicken and mix thoroughly and allow to marinade for 1 hour.
+- Add the chilli, salt, turmeric ginger and garlic to the chicken and mix thoroughly and allow to marinade for 1 hour.

-- Heat the mustard, fennel and fenugreek seeds in a dry pan until they become fragrant, ensuring they do not burn.
+- Heat the mustard, fennel and fenugreek seeds in a dry pan until they become fragrant.

 - Grind the seeds in a spice grinder or pestle and mortar and mix with the garam masala and set aside.